plaid/plaid-ruby/README.md

   builder.use Faraday::Response::Logger
 end
 ```
-## Data type differences from API and from previous versions

 ### Dates

-Dates and datetimes in requests, which are represented as strings in the API and in previous client library versions, are represented in this version of the Ruby client library as Ruby `Date` or `DateTime` objects.
+Dates and datetimes in requests, which are represented as strings in the API and previous versions of the client library, are represented in this version of the Ruby client library as Ruby `Date` or `DateTime` objects.

 Time zone information is required for request fields that accept datetimes.
 Failing to include time zone information (or passing in a string, instead of a `Date` or `DateTime` object) will result in an error.
 See the following examples for guidance on `Date` and `DateTime` usage.